-Note: despite my best efforts some of the insects may have been mis-identified and many will have experienced genus changes, particularly for the Neotropics, that I have not yet caught up with.
+Note: despite my best efforts some of the insects may have been mis-identified and many will have experienced genus changes, particularly for the Neotropics, that I have not yet caught up with, and possibly never will.
 I'll be more than happy to have any errors brought to my attention!
 Corrections will be made in due course.

 Cameras: from 2007 I used a Pentax K10D with a 105mm Sigma macro-lens.
 Then in 2013 I switched to a Panasonic Lumix FZ200 due to its greater flexibility and lightness and was very satisfied with it until it 'died' during a trip to Peru in October 2016.
 With no spare, a valuable lesson was learned!
 So I now possess two Lumix FZ1000 cameras ready for the 2017 season, and beyond....